krishnakanta04/simple-counter/README.md

 # simple-counter

-A simple counter application - SMALL PROJECT
+Its an simple web application that increases, decreases or resets the count.